fighterjetj/school-archiver/README.md

 - The video files are saved in folders as mp4 files, formatted as follows:
 - classname/dateoflecture/videofilename.mp4

-FUTURE PLANS:
+## Future Plans:
-Add a feature to download Bruinlearn files
+- Add a feature to download Bruinlearn files